Opus Dei: Controversy

-Throughout its history, Opus Dei has been criticized from many quarters, prompting journalists to describe Opus Dei as "the most controversial force in the Catholic Church" and founder Josemaría Escrivá as a "polarizing" figure.
-Criticism of Opus Dei has centered on allegations of secretiveness, controversial and aggressive recruiting methods, strict rules governing members, elitism and misogyny, and support of or participation in authoritarian or right-wing governments, including Francisco Franco's dictatorship, which governed Spain until 1975.
+Throughout its history, Opus Dei has been criticized from many quarters, prompting journalists to describe Opus Dei as "the most controversial force in the Catholic Church", and founder Josemaría Escrivá as a "polarizing" figure.
+Criticism of Opus Dei has centered on allegations of secretiveness, controversial and aggressive recruiting methods, strict rules governing members, elitism, treatment of women, and support of or participation in authoritarian or right-wing governments, including Francisco Franco's dictatorship, which governed Spain until 1975.
+A former member accused its founder of misogyny.
 The mortification of the flesh practiced by some of its members is also criticized.
 Opus Dei has also been criticized for allegedly seeking independence and more influence within the Catholic Church.
 Some journalists have researched Opus Dei separately, with many other criticisms against Opus Dei allegedly based on fabrications by opponents.

-In the 21st century, Opus Dei has received international attention due to the novel The Da Vinci Code and its film version of 2006, both of which prominent Christians and others criticized as misleading, inaccurate and anti-Catholic.
 Critics such as the Jesuit Wlodimir Ledóchowski refer to Opus Dei as a Catholic, Christian, or White form of Freemasonry.
 Critics of Opus Dei include María del Carmen Tapia, an ex-member who was a high-ranking officer of Opus Dei for many years; liberal Catholic theologians such as James Martin, a Jesuit writer and editor; and supporters of liberation theology, such as journalist Penny Lernoux and Michael Walsh, a writer on religious matters and former Jesuit.
 Critics state that Opus Dei is "intensely secretive."
 However, members broadly make their affiliations public and host activities for all ages.
 This practice has led to much speculation about who may be a member.
 Due in part to its secrecy, the Jesuit-run magazine America in 1995 referred to it as "the most controversial group in the Catholic Church today".

 Opus Dei has been accused of deceptive and aggressive recruitment practices, such as showering potential members with intense praise ("love bombing"), and instructing numeraries to form friendships and attend social gatherings explicitly for recruiting purposes.
 Critics allege that Opus Dei maintains an extremely high degree of control over its members—for instance, past rules required numeraries to submit their incoming and outgoing mail to their superiors for inspection, and members are forbidden to read certain books without permission from their superiors.
 Critics charge that Opus Dei pressures numeraries to sever contact with non-members, including their own families.
 Exit counselor David Clark has described Opus Dei as "very cult-like".
 Opus Dei was investigated as a cult by the Belgian government after an investigation, and some aspects were found to be cult-like.
 The organisation has parallels with, but also very strong differences to, Scientology.